thingsboard/thingsboard.github.io/docs/pe/user-guide/rbac.md

         title: 'Now login as customer user Bob;'
     6:
         image: /images/user-guide/security/rbac/supervisors-create-read-only-user-8-pe.png
         title: 'Dashboard will open full screen.
-Our user will not have access to the administration panel to the left.
-The user is not allowed to perform any server-side API calls, only browsing the data.'
+User Bob will not have access to the administration panel to the left.
+Bob is not allowed to perform any server-side API calls, only browsing the data.'

 ---